ppfeufer/aa-intel-tool/README.md

 ### Step 5: Update Your Webserver Configuration

 By default, webservers have a timout of about 30 seconds for requests.
-So we have to tweak that a little bit, since parsing intel data can take a while and we don't want the webserver to spoil our fun, right?
+So we have to tweak that a little bit, since parsing intel data can take a while, and we don't want the webserver to spoil our fun, right?

 #### Apache 2